SvenGroot/Ookii.CommandLine/docs/Arguments.md

 and allow numeric values with the [`ValidateEnumValueAttribute.AllowNumericValues`][] property.

 When numeric values are enabled, the underlying value of each enumeration member can also be used to specify it.
-This means that e.g. for the [`DayOfWeek`][] enumeration, both "monday" and "1" can all be used to indicate [`DayOfWeek.Monday`][].
+This means that e.g. for the [`DayOfWeek`][] enumeration, both "monday" and "1" can be used to indicate [`DayOfWeek.Monday`][].

 By default, you are still restricted to only the defined values of the enumeration even when using numeric values, unless the enumeration has the [`FlagsAttribute`][].
 Use the [`ValidateEnumValueAttribute.AllowNonDefinedValues`][] property to change this.
 In that case, for example a value of "9" would be converted to `(DayOfWeek)9` even though there is no such value in the enumeration.

 > [!TIP]
 > Adding the [`ValidateEnumValueAttribute`][] to an enumeration argument also adds all the allowed